 Points to consider

 - You will need to inform new applicants to use MySchool.
-Either link your instance via your schools website, or place an embedded link in the enquiry acknowledgement mail.
+Either link your myschool url with /apply to your schools website, or place an embedded link in the enquiry acknowledgement mail.
 Keeping all information in one place makes the process flow smoothly.

 - Go through the workflow internally, think of each step as if you are new to the school and it's process.
 Is the step logical and needed?
 Is it too cumbersome and needs to be streamlined, or do we need to include more fail safes to make sure we get the returns we would like.

-- Add notes to the process and share these with the guardians if you require further clarification on data.
+- Add notes to the process and share these with the submitter if needed.